NurulhusnaJamalAli/GiniEmail-AI-based-Email-Content-Generator-Tool/README.md

 ## Acknowledgments

-We would like to acknowledge the contributions of various open-source libraries and tools that make GiniEmail possible.
+I would like to acknowledge the contributions of various open-source libraries and tools that make GiniEmail possible.
+I would also like to thank my trainers and classmates for continuous help and support.

 ## Contact